 Cheap cars can be found at competitive rates from a variety of sources like public and private auctions, car dealers, local classifieds, online sites and even private owners.
 Generally speaking, when people are looking for a cheap car, they want a car that is in good working condition at a low cost.
+While cheap cars are affordable, it would still be wise to install a car tracker on them since they are still prone on getting stolen.

 The task of shopping for cheap new or used cars can become a little overwhelming.
 All the points that need to be covered can make you a little crazy when you are out there shopping for cars and asking questions.